-A U.S. company is partnering with a major Malaysian palm oil company to conduct research and development in using GE yeast in a fermentation process, using palm oil and other palm-based products such as feed stock, to produce industrial chemicals.
+A U.S. company, Verdezyne, is partnering with a major Malaysian palm oil company, Sime Darby, to conduct research and development in using GE yeast in a fermentation process, using palm oil and other palm-based products such as feed stock, to produce industrial chemicals.
+A ground breaking ceremony was held on July 30, 2017, for Verdezyne's first commercial-scale renewable chemicals manufacturing facility producing 30 million pounds per year of diacids, including dodecanedioic acid (DDDA).
+DDDA is a raw material used in the production of nylon or other polymers for use in a variety of applications including: engineering resins, automotive parts, athletic apparel, carpeting and toothbrush bristles, at lower cost than traditional, petroleum-derived nylons.